 For the last couple of days I have been focussing on Rhythm!
-Just like melody, this is often an area where students get confused.
-If they are asked to analyse or comment on a rhythm then they can sometime stray into talking about melody, or dynamics.
+Like melody, this is often an area where students get confused.
+Confusions will often take place when thinking about the different between Melody & Rhythm.
 It is crucial that they focus on one thing and that is the Note Values

 That is what rhythm is all about – a collection of note values.
 You could start the lesson by asking them to define Rhythm – they may find this hard to do!
 What they need to be able to do is focus on the values of the notes and essentially forget pitch.
-I know that in reality pitch and rhythm combine to make a melody, but in the exam they are often asked to distinguish between the two.
+In reality Pitch and Rhythm combine to make a melody, but in the exam they are often asked to distinguish between the two.

 I covered a range of topics in the lessons on rhythm that I feel often come up in the exam.
 Here they are for your use and to give you come ideas